 This is a chance to show what equitable transit-oriented development can look like.
 If you care about transit, housing and environmental justice, then join the project’s second public meeting on September 9th, 6-8pm at Calvery Episcopal Church, 315 Shady Ave.

 For a redevelopment that furthers housing-, mobility-, and environmental-justice goals, join PPT and call for free bus passes for all residents at the site and affordable housing available to renters at 50% AMI and below.

 As a starting place, we believe that there is no reason that the developer should not be required to make 15% of all units available to renters earning 30-50% of the Area Median Income – which is in line with the report that Grounded Solutions compiled for the Mayor & Planning Department back in 2017.

 And how do we pay for it?
 Well, an easy place to start is to build less parking.
-The Port Authority’s internal studies have shown that parking in the new development surrounding the East Liberty Station has a 30% vacancy rate during peak usage.
+Studies have shown that parking in the new development surrounding the East Liberty Station has a 30% vacancy rate during peak usage.
 That’s a ton of very expensive, very empty space.

 The latest plans for Shakespeare Giant Eagle propose a whopping 492 space parking garage on the site.
 It is well-documented that a SINGLE structured parking space costs $20,000-30,000.
 So at the low end, that’s a ~$10 Million parking garage.
 Here are some quick numbers to get the conversation started: